-Scientists are still learning what happens to the brain during and after a traumatic event like an auto collision.
-Many of the injuries that are sustained are difficult to detect without extensive imaging tests because victims show no signs of symptoms until the damage has been done.
-Below are some of the common causes of head trauma that our Chicago auto accident lawyers come across.
+Scientists are still learning what happens to the brain during an auto collision.
+Many injuries sustained in it are difficult to detect.
+Victims show no signs of symptoms until the damage has been done.
+Doctors must use extensive imaging tests to spot them.
+Below are some of the common causes of head trauma from these events.
+Our Chicago auto accident lawyers help them every day.

 - Contact with a foreign or stationary object.
-Victims of auto-related head trauma are injured when their heads come in contact with objects such as a steering wheel, airbag or the ground.
-Motorcyclists are especially at risk of suffering head and brain injuries because of the limited protection when riding their bikes.
+Victims’ heads bang steering wheels, airbags, or the ground.
+Motorcyclists are especially at risk of these injuries.
+This is true because of the limited protection when riding their bikes.

 - Forward momentum in an accident.
-Even if the victim doesn’t strike an object upon impact, their brain may strike the front or back of the skull.
-This is because brain matter is suspended within the skull and can actually bounce around inside the skull during sudden and rapid deceleration.
-This can result in internal swelling within the brain through micro tears that are only detectable through imaging scans.
+The brain doesn’t need to hit a foreign object.
+It may strike the front or back of the skull.
+Brain matter is suspended within the skull.
+It can bounce around during sudden and rapid deceleration.
+This can result in internal swelling.
+Micro tears develop that are only detectable through imaging scans.

 - Untreated concussions.
-It is important to properly assess whether an auto accident victim has sustained a concussion.
-This is because these injuries can lead to serious complications if left untreated.
-The initial symptoms can last mere minutes, making them more difficult to detect without further tests if the symptoms have passed quickly.
+It is important to properly look for concussions.
+These injuries can lead to serious complications if untreated.
+The initial symptoms can last mere minutes.
+That making them more difficult to detect.
+You might need further tests if the symptoms have passed quickly.

 - Contact with the ground.
-Motorcyclists are often thrown from their bikes during an accident and will inevitably make contact with the ground in some matter.
-Even the use of a helmet offers a limited amount of protection, making it important for motorcyclists to submit to a medical evaluation after an accident.
+Drivers are often thrown from their vehicles.
+They hit the ground in some matter.
+A helmet only offers a limited form of protection.
+It is important to see a doctor soon after these events.

 Symptoms of a Concussion Following an Auto Accident

-The initial symptoms of a concussion can pass quickly, but additional symptoms can surface in the days and weeks after the injury.
-Our Chicago auto injury lawyers highly recommend seeking medical care immediately if you experience any of the following symptoms after you have been in an auto accident.
-Early detection and treatment of concussions and brain injuries are critical to improving your long-term prognosis.
+Initial symptoms of concussions can pass quickly.
+More symptoms can surface in the days and weeks after it.
+Our Chicago auto injury lawyers highly recommend seeking medical care immediately.
+Early detection and treatment of concussions and brain injuries are critical.
+They improve your long-term prognosis.

-- Blackouts or loss of consciousness for any amount of time.
-Blackouts can last only a couple of moments, but must still be treated with concern.
+- Blackouts or loss of consciousness for any amount time.
+Blackouts can last only a couple of moments.
+They must still be treated with concern.

-- Headaches that are accompanied by the pressure inside the head.
-Some victims describe this sensation as feeling as if someone is inflating a balloon within their heads.
+- Headaches with pressure inside the head.
+Some victims describe this like inflating a balloon within their heads.

-- Sensitivity to noise and light, similar to what one would experience with a migraine.
+- Sensitivity to noise and light.
+This is like what one would experience with a migraine.